Welcome from the Dean

 “Welcome to the University of Melbourne’s Faculty of Arts.

 We are Australia’s pre-eminent Arts Faculty, at the heart of the country’s second oldest and highest rated University.
 Our flagship Bachelor of Arts degree has been offered for over 160 years.
-It is the number one choice in Arts for generations of Humanities and Social Sciences students.
+It is the number one choice in Arts for generations of students engaging with Humanities, Social Sciences and Languages.

 The Humanities and Social Sciences are needed now more than ever.
-Technology has transformed the world – and in this context strong critical thinkers are essential, along with good communicators, those able to navigate social and cultural difference, and those who understand what it means to be human.
+Technology has transformed the world, and we face major global challenges such as climate change, pandemics, displacement of populations and misinformation.
+In this context strong critical thinkers are essential, along with those who ask questions, are good communicators, can navigate social, cultural and linguistic differences, and genuinely understand what it means to be human.

 Today, our graduates’ analytical and creative skills, as well as their values and empathy, are their competitive advantage.
 The Humanities and Social Sciences are key to Australia’s future success."

 Whatever path you choose I know that you will have an exciting and rewarding experience at Melbourne.
 I warmly welcome you to the Arts community.
-Professor Russell Goulbourne, Dean – Faculty of Arts
+Professor Lesley Stirling, Dean – Faculty of Arts

 Executive Leadership Team